Hypermobility and Sleep

 The right pillow

-Whilst this tip feels more like common sense than a tip, it’s still worth mentioning.
+This tip feels more like common sense than a tip, but it’s still worth mentioning.
 Again, just like mattresses, the height and firmness of your pillow should be determined by your shoulder width and sleep position.
-If you are a side sleeper with large shoulders, then too small of a pillow will crick your neck, likewise, too large a pillow for narrow shoulders will also have the same effect.
-If you are more of sleep on your-back kind of person, then your pillow height won’t need to be as thick as a side sleeper.
-But, the overarching takeaway here is that you need your spine to be straight to take unnecessary pressure off of it.
+If you are a side sleeper with large shoulders, then too small of a pillow will crick your neck, likewise, too large for narrow shoulders will also have the same effect.
+If you are more of a sleep-on-your-back kind of person, then your pillow height won’t need to be as thick as a side sleeper.
+But the overarching takeaway is that you need your spine straight to take unnecessary pressure off it.

 Additionally, many people with EDS/hypermobility disorders swear by finding a good body pillow or U-shaped pillow that is commonly used by pregnant people.
-These types of pillows, when used correctly, can help reduce pressure on certain areas of the body, alleviating pain and allowing your body to fully relax.
-A large u shape pillow allows you to place the lower section of it between your knees, keeping your hips supported, but also, as it wraps around your body, it stops you from moving too much at night and pulling your joints out of position.
+These types of pillows, when used correctly, can help reduce pressure on certain areas of the body, alleviate pain and allow your body to fully relax.
+A largeu-shapede pillow allows you to place the lower section of it between your knees, keeping your hips supported, but also, as it wraps around your body, it stops you from moving too much at night and pulling your joints out of position.

-It’s fairly well established that a very high percentage of those with hypermobility and Ehlers Danlos syndrome struggle with anxiety.
+It’s fairly well established that a very high percentage of those with hypermobility and Ehlers-Danloss syndrome struggle with anxiety.
 When you add a lack of sleep into the mix, the result can be catastrophic!

 A lot of this anxiety can often be around getting to sleep.
-There are many with hypermobility who dread going to bed because they know they are going to be lying awake for many hours.
+Many with hypermobility dreaded going to bed because they know they will be lying awake for many hours.
 I myself was in this same category for many years.
-I would find that as soon as I got into bed, my brain would just wake up and thoughts would fire away.
-I would be lying trying to sleep and suddenly wonder what the last film Jack Nickolson was in, then I would google it, find the answer, and then a new thought would hit my mind.
+I would find that as soon as I got into bed, my brain would wake up, and thoughts would fire away.
+I would lie trying to sleep and suddenly wonder what Jack Nickolson was in the last film.
+Then I would google it and find the answer, and a new thought would hit my mind.
 This in itself is incredibly frustrating.
 From working with hundreds of people with hypermobility over the years, I knew I was not alone!

-One tip I will give you to help with this, and there is some research around it, but nothing fantastic, is to use audio.
-I do not know whether listening to a podcast or an audiobook, elicits the same feelings of safety that I had when my mother would read me bedtime stories as a kid.
-I do not know if it literally just bores my brain to sleep, but what I do know is that for myself, and many others, audio helps us fall asleep.
+One tip I will give you to help with this, and there is some research around it but nothing fantastic, is to use audio.
+I do not know whether listening to a podcast or an audiobook elicits the same feelings of safety I had when my mother read me bedtime stories as a kid.
+I do not know if it just bores my brain to sleep, but what I do know is that for myself and many others, audio helps us fall asleep.

-I switched long ago from the narrative that when I go to bed I must sleep.
-This narrative just causes you more anxiety.
-What I do now when I go to bed, is to go to bed knowing I am going to listen to my audiobook.
-By doing this I take away the pressure that I must go to sleep.
-It also gives me something to focus my attention on, instead of battling my own thoughts.
+I switched long ago from the narrative that when I go to bed, I must sleep.
+This narrative just causes more anxiety.
+What I do now when I go to bed is to go to bed knowing I am going to listen to my audiobook.
+By doing this, I take away the pressure that I must go to sleep.
+It also gives me something to focus my attention on instead of battling my thoughts.

 I do the same thing every night.
 I set the sleep timer on audible for an hour, which means it will automatically stop playing.
-My sleep mask has two very thin Bluetooth speakers inside that go over my ears, which means I don’t wear traditional headphones.
-This sleep set-up works wonders for me, I always fall asleep inside of an hour.
+My sleep mask has two very thin Bluetooth speakers inside that go over my ears, so I don’t wear traditional headphones.
+This sleep setup works wonders for me; I always fall asleep within an hour.

-Podcasts are another great audio to listen to and so is stand-up comedy.
+Podcasts and stand-up comedy are other great audio to listen to.
 Now, this may not be for everyone, but if you haven’t tried it, I would recommend it.
-At worse it doesn’t help, and at best it helps you massively.
+At worst, it doesn’t help, and at best, it helps you massively.

 It’s Time to Invest in Your Sleep

-There are 3 things which I truly believe all people should invest in: their health, their happiness, and their sleep.
+I truly believe all people should invest in three things: their health, their happiness, and their sleep.

-Ideally, humans should be spending about 1/3 of their day sleeping, and when that much of your day is filled with frustration, fatigue, and restlessness, things can feel hopeless.
-However, taking the time to work on your sleep will help improve not only your physical, but also your mental health.
+Ideally, humans should spend about 1/3 of their day sleeping, and when that much of your day is filled with frustration, fatigue, and restlessness, things can feel hopeless.
+However, taking the time to work on your sleep will help improve your physical and mental health.

 When navigating life with EDS or Hypermobility Syndrome, hacking your sleep schedule is especially important to give your body time to rest and repair.
 It may take some trial and error to figure out what works best for you and your body, but once you start feeling rested, all the time and energy you spent trying to get a better night’s sleep will be worth it.